 March: Super Seal Triathlon (Olympic distance)

-April: Hollywood Half Marathon AND La Jolla Half Marathon
+April: Hollywood Half Marathon ANDLa Jolla Half Marathon

 May: OC Half Marathon